itssamuelrowe/The-Zen-Virtual-Machine-Specification/chapter-7-instruction-set/section-2-instructions/instruction-0x17-cast_lts.md

 **value**
     A 64-bit integer value.
 It is popped off the operand stack.
 **result**
-    A 32-bit {@code integer} value derived from converting the specified 64-bit integer value to 16-bit integer value.
+    A 32-bit integer` value derived from converting the specified 64-bit integer value to 16-bit integer value.
 The sign is extended to a 32-bit integer before it is pushed onto the operand stack.